divyansh-2005/NOTEAPI/README.md

 - **DeleteNote**: Allows authenticated users to delete their notes.
 - **GetNote**: Allows authenticated users to retrieve their notes.

+## Deployment

+The deployment process for the Notes API is currently underway.
+Stay tuned for updates on the deployment status and instructions on how to access the API once it's deployed.
+If you have any questions or inquiries regarding deployment, feel free to reach out.
+Thank you for your patience!

 ## Installation

 1. Clone this repository to your local machine: